Azure/RDS-Templates/wvd-templates/Update existing WVD host pool/README.md

 # Update Existing Windows Virtual Desktop Hostpool
 This template will remove or stop the old instance of Windows Virtual Desktop Hostpool session hosts and creates new virtual machines and registers them as session hosts to Windows Virtual Desktop host pool.
 There are different sets of parameters you must enter to successfully deploy the template:

-- ActionOnPreviousVirtualMachines
-- VM image Type
+- VM Image Type
 - RDSH VM Configuration in Azure
 - Domain and Network Properties
 - Authentication to Windows Virtual Desktop
+- Update action

 Follow the guidance below for entering the appropriate parameters for your scenario.